 With so much to do in such a short amount of time, it’s easy to overlook some of your belongings.
 Make sure to go through the refrigerator and appliances that stay with the house, such as the washing machine, to make sure you don’t forget a thing.
 If you do plan on leaving something, make sure it’s okay with the current owner so you don’t get charged a fee for cleaning or moving unwanted items.

-One other thing you should also do once you move if you haven’t done so already: acquire reliable renters insurance.
-San Diego residents can call Altra Insurance Services today at 619-474-6666 for a free quote on renters insurance, as well as auto, motorcycle, and business policies.
+One other thing you should also do once you move if you haven’t done so already: acquire reliable renters insurance San Diego.
+Local residents can call Altra Insurance Services today at 619-474-6666 for a free quote on renters insurance, as well as auto, motorcycle, and business policies.
 We hope to hear from you soon.